tbarn/new-website/pages/for-hire.md

 title: Taylor Barnett-Torabi is for hire
 date: 2024-03-21T00:00:00.000Z
 permalink: /for-hire/index.html
-summary: I'm looking for my next opportunity at a developer-focused company.
+summary: I'm looking for a role where I can use my decade of developer-facing experience to help build technical products (and relationships) that developers will love.
+main_image: /static/img/taylor_barnett_2021.jpeg
 ---

 # For hire